Tanjung Manis District

-Tanjung Manis is a district, in Mukah Division, Sarawak, Malaysia.
+Tanjung Manis is a district in Mukah Division, Sarawak, Malaysia.
 The capital of the district is Tanjung Manis town.

 History

 The Tanjung Manis District was originally named "Belawai sub-district" on 7 April 1973 and was placed under the administration of Sarikei Division.
 On 1 March 2002, Belawai sub-district was placed under the administration of Mukah Division.
 On 11 February 2008, Sarawak Corridor of Renewable Energy (SCORE) was launched.
 The town of Tanjung Manis is designated as halal food hub and Tanjung Manis Integrated Port was built here.
 On 1 August 2015, the Belawai sub-district was concurrently upgraded into a district and renamed to Tanjung Manis District.

 Administration

 Tanjung Manis District covers an area of 730.53 km2.

 Town and villages

 Tanjung Manis

+The town is located 82 km away from Sibu, 19.5 km from Tanjung Manis airport, and 28 km from Sarikei.
 The government of Sarawak started to develop this area in the 1990s because of its strategic location as a protected harbour for timber processing industry.
 In 1994, the construction of timber processing zone (TPZ) was completed.
 About 1,000 houses were built in 1995.
 Central oil distribution terminal was completed in 2002.
 There were 40 shophouses as of January 2022.
 In November 2022, 16-storey Tanjung Manis administrative centre was built.
 The administrative centre commence operation in 2023.